tsgates/arch-wiki-markdown/wiki/OfflineIMAP.md

 Add the following lines to your ~/.netrc:

     machine hostname.tld
         login [your username]
         password [your password]

-Don't forget to give the file appropriate rights like 600 or 700:
+Do not forget to give the file appropriate rights like 600 or 700:

-      chmod 600 ~/.netrc
+    $ chmod 600 ~/.netrc

 Gnome Keyring

 http://www.clasohm.com/blog/one-entry?entry_id=90957 gives an example of how to use gnome-keyring to store the password.

-python-keyring
+In the example, functions from a python file are imported in order to get passwords from gnome-keyring.

+Alternatively, if youre using gnome-keyring-query, you can use this simpler python file:

+    #!/usb/bin/python
+    # executes gnome-keyring-query get passwd
+    # and returns the output

+    import locale
+    from subprocess import Popen, PIPE

+    encoding = locale.getdefaultlocale()[1]

+    def get_password(p):
+        (out, err) = Popen(["gnome-keyring-query", "get", p], stdout=PIPE).communicate()
+        return out.decode(encoding).strip()

+python2-keyring

-There's a general solution that should work for any keyring.
-Install python-keyring from AUR, then change your ~/.offlineimaprc to say something like:
+There is a general solution that should work for any keyring.
+Install python2-keyring from AUR, then change your ~/.offlineimaprc to say something like:

     [general]
     pythonfile = /home/user/offlineimap.py
-    …
+    ...
     [Repository RemoteEmail]
     remoteuser = username@host.net
     remotepasseval = keyring.get_password("offlineimap","username@host.net")
-    …
+    ...

 and somewhere in ~/offlineimap.py add import keyring.
 Now all you have to do is set your password, like so: